Episode - 3F19

 - It Always Rains at Funerals: Asa Phelps' funeral is held when it's rainy.

 - The descendant of the original owner of the paintings.
-He is completely ungrateful to the State Department officials who got them back to the point of insulting them, cares more about keeping the compact disc player that is in the trunk of his car pristine than the priceless paintings that are being loaded there and mocks Grandpa and Bart for having a heartfelt moment.
+He is completely ungrateful to the State Department officials who got them back to the point of insulting them, cares more about keeping the compact disc player that's in the trunk of his car pristine than the priceless paintings that are being loaded there, and mocks Grandpa and Bart for having a heartfelt moment.

 - Mr. Burns.
 He is willing to murder his commanding officer (and his grandson) over some priceless paintings that he probably already has copies of due to his extreme wealth.
-He also was a vile lazy dimwit during wartime, doing stuff like conning a medical team to carry him around with a stretcher and preventing Grandpa from sniping Hitler by hitting him with a badminton bird (deliberately or not, it's hard to tell, but he nevertheless decided to play badminton in the middle of a mission) as he was pulling the trigger.
+He also was a vile lazy dimwit during wartime, doing stuff like conning a medical team to carry him around with a stretcher and preventing Grandpa from sniping Hitler by hitting him with a tennis ball (deliberately or not, it's hard to tell, but he nevertheless decided to play tennis in the middle of a mission) as he was pulling the trigger.

 - Jumping on a Grenade: In Abe's story, he saves Burns from an artillery shell by jumping on it covering it with his helmet before it goes off.

 - Karma Houdini: Though Grandpa did beat him up and humiliate him, Mr. Burns got away scot-free with his attempted murder on Grandpa.
 Neither of them is arrested for stealing the paintings, come to that.